 How do I make an appointment?

-Patients needing to make an appointment to see one of our Board Certified Medical Doctors, Nurse Practioners, Certified Nurse Midwife, Clinical Psychologist, Licensed Clinical Social Worker, Dentists, or Registered Nurses should call our Appointment Line at 703.680.7950, Option #2.
-One of our Patient Advocates will gladly schedule you for a same day, next day, or next week appointment.
+Patients needing to make an appointment to see one of our Board Certified Medical Doctors, Nurse Practitioners, Certified Nurse Midwife, Clinical Psychologist, Licensed Clinical Social Worker, Dentists, or Registered Nurses should call our Appointment Line at 703.680.7950.
+One of our Medical Schedules will gladly schedule you for a same day, next day, or next week appointment.

 What other services does the Center provide its patients?

-The Health Center provides hands-on assistance with obtaining free/reduced fee prescription medications and refills, Medicaid and FAMIS eligibility (we completwe the paperwork so you don’t have to), and referrals to specialists around the state.
+The Health Center provides hands-on assistance with obtaining free/reduced prescription medications and refills, Medicaid and FAMIS eligibility (we complete the paperwork so you don’t have to), and referrals to specialists around the state.

 The Health Center advertises “integrated and coordinated health care under one roof.”
 What does this mean for me and my family?

 We have the ability to treat the whole patient.
 Whether you need primary, dental, prenatal or behavioral health care services – or a combination of these services – we’ve got you covered.
 Our providers and staff collaborate to provide all of the health services you and your family need under one roof.
 Our team works hard to coordinate your care to improve your health, minimize the inconvenience of multiple providers and bills, and reduce your travel for health care.